theupdateframework/taps/tap8.md

 channel), following the chain of key rotations leads to verified keys for the current root metadata.
 This means that even if the keys are not changed, a client must download every version of the root metadata in order to follow the chain of delegations.
-This could be an efficiency concern in some situations.
+The root metadata contains additional information, like the spec-version that needs to be seen for each version of the file.

-TAP 8 provides a unified methodology for key rotations.
-Using this mechanism, only those root files in which new root keys are added or old ones are removed need to be fetched and verified.
+TAP 8 provides a methodology for key rotations for other roles as well.

 ## Auto-rotation timestamp role